JugalJoshi8/XT-Core/NODE-APP/use case/README.md

 ## week 6

 ### UC1 --> 1.
-Store all customer ans their orders into json file
+Store all customer ans their orders into json file.
 2. List the customer report in console

+### UC2 --> 1.
+Client will upload a file.
+2. Sever will read the file and write it into a folder called "assets".
+3. File name should be "File name + number + date time stamp" 4. you need to show progress bar in client side with %